 Most studies regarding hygrothermal simulations of CLT moisture safety implement one-dimensional (1D) models.
-In 1D calculations made for assessing CLT wall assemblies, e.g. in studies by Kordziel et al. (2018), Kordziel et al. (2020), Kukk, Kers, et al. (2022), Lepage et al. (2017), Libralato et al. (2021), McClung et al. (2014), Öberg & Wiege (2018), Riviera (2021), Sadłowska-Sałęga & Wąs (2020); Strang et al. (2021), Strang et al. (2023), Svensson Tengberg & Hagentoft (2021), Tripathi & Rice (2019), and L. Wang & Ge (2016), the entire panel is modelled as a single material block.
+In 1D calculations made for assessing CLT wall assemblies (e.g., (Kordziel et al., 2018, 2020; Kukk, Kers, et al., 2022; Lepage et al., 2017; Libralato et al., 2021; McClung et al., 2014; Öberg & Wiege, 2018; Riviera, 2021; Sadłowska-Sałęga & Wąs, 2020; Strang et al., 2021, 2023; Svensson Tengberg & Hagentoft, 2021; Tripathi & Rice, 2019; L. Wang & Ge, 2016)), the entire panel is modelled as a single material block.
 This approach is suitable for assessing the moisture safety of panel centre areas, but cannot be used for moisture uptake and redistribution modelling from the end-grain surfaces.
 1D models also do not consider the anisotropic properties of wood.
-In two-dimensional (2D) calculations (Kukk, Kaljula, et al., 2022), which can simulate moisture flow in multiple directions, the CLT block is still often modelled as one material dismissing the anisotropic nature of wood.
+In twodimensional (2D) calculations (Kukk, Kaljula, et al., 2022), which can simulate moisture flow in multiple directions, the CLT block is still often modelled as one material dismissing the anisotropic nature of wood.
 There are fewer cases of differentiating the CLT layers as longitudinal or transverse with the respective material properties (Wang et al., 2023) and even fewer examples of simulating moisture transport in CLT by taking account of multiple characteristic directions of wood in a single representative elementary volume in a 2D model.
 Moreover, in case of contact with bulk water, there is moisture transport in both below and above the fibre saturation point, leading to a complex set of conditions that needs to be accurately considered in a hygrothermal model.